Open Skate Admission

 This class includes advanced turns, T-stops, bunny hops, spirals and lunges.
 Recommended for figure skating and hockey

-This class is the introduction to figure skating.
-The class will include a waltz jump, one-foot spin, mazurka, and other advanced movies.
+A combination of former Basic 7 and Basic 8 is the introduction to figure skating.
+The class will include a waltz jump, one-foot spin, mazurka, and other advanced moves.
+Recommended for figure skating.

 For those skaters who want to progress to the advanced levels of figure skating.
-Freestyle 1-4 and Junior Club cover all of the basic jumps, spins and footwork to become a competitive figure skating.
+Freestyle 1-4 covers all of the basic jumps, spins and footwork to become a competitive figure skating.

 A program designed for the beginning adult who has never skated, or has yet to achieve a smooth stroke and gliding motion.
 Skills to be introduced are falling and recovery, forward strides and glides, backward skating, two-foot glides, and forward chasses.
 Skaters then progress to Adult levels 2 – 4.